ullagallu-class/kubernetes/day-2.md

 kubectl get rc my-replicationcontroller -o yaml
 ```
 ### **What is a Deployment in Kubernetes?**
 A **Deployment** in Kubernetes is used to manage and update applications by controlling **ReplicaSets**.
 It provides **rolling updates, rollbacks, and self-healing** capabilities, making it the preferred choice over ReplicaSets and ReplicationControllers.

+A Deployment is a higher-level controller in Kubernetes that manages ReplicaSets and automates application updates, rollbacks, and scaling.
+It ensures that your application is deployed gradually without downtime.

+Why Deployment Over ReplicaSet?
+ReplicaSet ensures that a specified number of pod replicas are running but does not control application releases.
+Deployment provides: ✅ Rolling updates (zero downtime)
+✅ Rollbacks in case of failure
+✅ Version control of application releases
+✅ Scaling up/down the application easily

 ### **Key Features of Deployments:**
 - **Rolling Updates** → Updates Pods gradually to avoid downtime.